luisbebop/mongoose-cpp/examples/orfeo/README.md

 for the method 'otb' and extend your code from there implementing another Orfeo features.
 There is a plenty of examples you can find [here](http://sourceforge.net/projects/orfeo-toolbox/files/OTB/OTB-4.0/OTB-4.0.0.tgz/download) inside the folder 'Examples'.
 For example 'Examples/FeatureExtraction/ExtractRoadExample' that analyse a tif satellite image identifying the roads.
+On the Orfeo documentation [there is a detailed explanation](http://www.orfeo-toolbox.org/SoftwareGuide/SoftwareGuidech14.html#x40-23400014.7) about how the 'road extraction' sample.
 You can find the sample data to run the example [here](http://www.orfeo-toolbox.org/packages/OTB-Data-Examples.tgz)

 # License